How to Behave Around Mola Mola

 3. Underwater photography

-4. Choose the best dive operators
+4. Choose the best dive operators in Bali

-Professional dive operators understand the code of conduct around Mola Mola.
+Professional dive operators in Bali understand the code of conduct around Mola Mola.
 They know how to interact with the fish, keep a safe distance, and prevent destruction to natural wildlife.
 Anytime you plan to do recreational scuba diving which involves Mola Mola dives, choose your operator carefully and check any references you can get.
 Ask for recommendations from your friends, and contact the operator for further explanations.
 In this modern day and age, there are plenty of travel and activity portals, Tripadvisor being probably the largest, where you can easily read past guests reviews.
 If you think the dive plans are disruptive to wildlife, don’t hesitate to let the community know and continue looking for a more reliable dive shop.

 Want to dive with Mola Mola in Bali?
 We recommend you to complete your PADI Advance Open Water Course.
 Not only will you broaden your diving knowledge and improve your skills and confidence as a diver, you will also be certified to dive to up to 30m and thus have a better chance to see this beautiful fish from up close as they usually linger in depths around 20 – 25m when in season.

 Contact us for more information, schedule & prices.